-How Well Do You Communicate With Your Patients?
+How Well Do You Communicate with your Patients?

 Explaining things in a way that is easy for a patient to understand can be difficult.
-It is imperative that patients understand what their physician is telling them.
+It is imperative that patients understand what you are telling them.

-The Annual Consumers Assessment of Health Plans Survey (CAHPS) measures the members' overall satisfaction with their treating physician.
+The Annual Consumers Assessment of Health Plans Survey (CAHPS®) measures the member's overall satisfaction with their treating physician.
 All health care providers should focus on ensuring the "service encounter" is a positive experience for their patients.